PierreRtec/PierreRtec/README.md

 I'm currently a student of Openclassrooms.
 I'm in the <a href="https://openclassrooms.com/fr/paths/518-developpeur-dapplication-python" target="_blank">**Python Web Applications Developper**</a>.
 And after that, i wish go in the UX/UI Designer training course.

-- 🔭 I’m currently working on my portfolio's project ! (with pure vanilla HTML/CSS/JavaScript)
+- 🔭 I’m working on my portfolio's project ! (with pure vanilla HTML/CSS/JavaScript)

-- 🌱 I’m currently learning lots of programming languages and stuffs like projetcs management, SEO, agiles methodes, etc.
+- 🌱 I’m learning lots of programming languages and stuffs like projetcs management, SEO, agiles methodes, etc.

 - ⚡ I can't stop learning things.